 Description

-This two-day, application-focused training will provide participants with an in-depth look at some of the significant changes and improvements in the fourth edition.
+This two-day, application-focused training will provide participants with an in-depth look at some of the significant changes and improvements in the Fourth Edition.
 Participants will have opportunities to apply and practice key components of the Criteria, including but not limited to; the six dimensions, level of care assessment, application of Risk Ratings to each of the Five Dimensions, Dimensional Admission Criteria Decision Rules, shared decision-making and an overview of Service Characteristic Standards, Discharge and Transition Criteria.

 All participants receive an in-depth electronic training journal to guide the training experience and as a resource for continuing skill application, as part of the training.